Dinesh1599/obsidian-Data-Engineer-Path/Data warehouse/Snowflake/Directory Table.md

-Stores metadata of staged files
+Stores metadata of an external staged files
 Note: It is not a database object but a layer of stage object.
 Can be queried with sufficient privileges (on the [[Snowflake Stages]]).
+Snowflake needs to track **files inside cloud storage**, which can change outside Snowflake.

+### Purpose:
+Track + detect + query file metadata stored _outside Snowflake_.

 Where is this privileges enabled?